pbout/sdp-sp3-SML/README.md

 Finally, study the `main` method/function.

-## Class `Instruction` and it subclasses
+## Class `sml.Instruction` and it subclasses

-All the programming that you do has to do with class `Instruction` and its subclasses.
+All the programming that you do has to do with class `sml.Instruction` and its subclasses.
 The specification of class has been given to you and you should examine it.

 This class is *abstract*, because it should not be instantiated.